 Unseen anywhere else in the county, the mix of flora is designed specifically for St Austell to create a sustainable community of plants that support each other to offering an annual floral bloom.
 Find out more about the wildflower meadows here.

 Planting began early in 2020 with the introduction of Magnolia, Ginkgo, Honey Locust and Cockspur Thorn trees and Hydrangeas plants at the junction of Porthpean and Duporth roads and the area joining Charlestown and Holmbush roads.
 These flora and fauna were especially chosen to enhance the landscape as they will offer a beautiful blaze of colour throughout the summer and into autumn.
 Ginkgo and Honey Locust tree’s turn a bright yellow, Cockspur Thorn’s leafs turn a deep red colour and its branches are peppered with berries as the summer season fades.

-Nine roundabouts on key entrance roads into the town will be re landscaped in 2020 – Treverbyn, Carclaze, Menear, and Trenowah on the A391 and the Brittania and Mount Charles roundabouts on the A390.
+Six roundabouts on key entrance roads into the town are being re-landscaped as part of the Austell Project’s Garden Route – Treverbyn, Carclaze, Menear, and Trenowah on the A391 and the Brittania and Mount Charles roundabouts on the A390.
 The sites will host beautiful new horticultural installations featuring biodiverse perennial plants, signature silver birch trees, specialist ceramic art commissions and street furniture that present the town’s clay heritage.
 More info/dates of groundworks to follow in 2020.